breuerfelix/jinsta/README.md

 check out our [discord channel](https://discord.gg/FDETsht) and chat me there to get an invite for the channel :)

+after several weeks of testing we came to a sad conclusion that this approach is **not** better than instapy. sooner or later instagram will block all actions made from this bot.
+you can still use it because its way more lightweight than instapy but dont expect to like pictures as you would be able to on a real device.

 ## getting started basic

 - install [nodejs](https://nodejs.org)